networkop/tkng/content/cni/_index.md

 ## Operation

-Contrary to the typical network plugin design approach that includes a long-lived stateful plugin, [CNI Specification](https://github.com/containernetworking/cni/blob/master/SPEC.md) defines an interface -- a set of input/output parameters that a CNI binary is expected to ingest/produce.
+Contrary to the typical network plugin design approach that includes a long-lived stateful daemon, [CNI Specification](https://github.com/containernetworking/cni/blob/master/SPEC.md) defines an interface -- a set of input/output parameters that a CNI binary is expected to ingest/produce.
 This makes for a very clean design that is also very easy to swap and upgrade.
 The most beautiful thing is that the plugin becomes completely stateless -- it's just a binary file on a disk that gets invoked whenever a Pod gets created or deleted.
 Here's a sequence of steps that a container runtime has to do whenever a new Pod gets created:

 1. It creates a new network namespace.
-2. It reads and parses the CNI configuration file from a well-known location (normally it's `/etc/cni/net.d`)
+2. It reads and parses the CNI configuration file -- the (numerically) first file from `/etc/cni/net.d`
-3. For every plugin that it finds, it invokes the corresponding binary, passing it the following information:
+3. For every plugin specified in the configuration file, it invokes the corresponding binary, passing it the following information:
     * Environment variables `CNI_COMMAND`, `CNI_CONTAINERID`, `CNI_NETNS`, `CNI_IFNAME`, `CNI_PATH` and `CNI_ARGS`.
     * A minified version of the CNI configuration file (excluding any other plugins).